jimb245/scriptremote_test/README.md

 ### **Overview**

 ScriptRemote is a MEAN-stack project to provide secure remote access to scripted applications from a browser UI.
 Basically it is a messaging service between scripts running on machines in protected networks and browsers.
-The goal is to it make it easy to bring up web UI's for applications for which developing full-custom web or mobile apps is not feasible.
+The goal is to it make it easy to bring up web UI's for applications for which developing full-custom web or mobile apps is not practical.

 ### **Features**